Spill Festival

-SPILL Festival of Performance is an artist-led biennale of experimental theatre and live art in the UK which began in 2007 and takes place in a variety of venues in London and Ipswich, England.
-The festival is produced by Pacitti Company and the Artistic Director is Robert Pacitti.
+SPILL Festival is an artist-led biennial of theatre and live art in the UK that takes place in various venues in London and Ipswich, England.
+The festival was originally produced as the SPILL Festival of Performance by Pacitti Company under Artistic Director Robert Pacitti until 2021.
+Since then, Robin Deacon has served as the Artistic Director, beginning in 2021.